bmbost/100-days-of-code/log.md

 # 100 Days Of Code - Log (from newest to oldest)

+### Day 4: January 6th, 2017

+**Today's Progress:** Worked on the Tribute project for freeCodeCamp.
+Picked the topic of making a small tribute page to Nintendo.
+Hopefully will complete it tomorrow.

+**Thoughts:** Finding Creative Commons pictures for high-profile companies like Nintendo isn't easy.

+**Link to Work:** Have it saved locally for now, will upload to CodePen and Github tomorrow.

 ### Day 3: January 4th, 2017

 **Today's Progress:** Completed the jQuery section of freeCodeCamp, and now I'm to start the first challenge: build a tribute page on CodePen!
 Sadly, I don't have the time to actually start the challenge tonight, but will work on it first chance tomorrow.